potassco/clorm/README.rst

 Quick Start
 -----------

-The following example highlights the basic features of ClORM.
+The following example highlights the basic features of Clorm.
 The ASP and Python parts of this example are located in the ``examples`` sub-directory in the git repository.
 The ASP program is ``quickstart.lp`` and the Python program is ``quickstart.py``.